Types of Trademark Applications

 When using a TEAS Plus application, you must select goods/services descriptions from USPTO-provided options.
-This is the main sticking point when determining if this application type is a good fit.
+This can be a sticking point when determining if this application type is a good fit.
 But what does it mean, exactly?

 When you register a trademark, you do so in connection to specific goods/services.
 For example, maybe you sell ceramic vases and pots.
-For your trademark registration to move forward, and to adequately protect your brand, you need to accurately describe these goods (and select the correct trademark class).
+For your registration to move forward, and to adequately protect your trademark and brand, you need to accurately describe these goods (and select the correct trademark class).

 Prior to applying, use the Trademark ID Manual to conduct searches and familiarize yourself with how the USPTO describes goods and services like yours.
 Searching for “ceramic vases and pots” reveals this entry: